 ❑ The ellipsis has three periods with spaces between periods and spaces separating the first and last periods from neighboring words: blue . . . green.

 ❑ Do not use ellipsis to open or close a quotation.

-❑ Do not use archaic word forms, such as amongst and whilst.
+❑ Do not use archaic forms, such as amidst, amongst, thusly, and whilst.

 ❑ Do not use the incorrect form of words, such as irregardless.